 Aeronautics was first taught at Imperial College in 1909, with the first chair established in 1920.
 Since then we have gone from strength to strength, with many notable staff and alumni passing through the department, including:

-- John H. Argyris - one of the inventors of Finite Element Analysis which revolutionized engineering sciences.
+- John H. Argyris - one of the inventors of Finite Element Analysis which revolutionised engineering sciences.

 - Harold Roxbee Cox - contributed to aircraft safety with studies on wing flutter and structural stability.